This text contains crude approximations. Nevertheless, the information may altogether give some idea that, according to me, is realistic.

 $ 23.8 trillion

-Is there a market for AURELIS + Lisa?
+Is there room for AURELIS + Lisa?

 These are crude estimations.
 I don’t care.
 I see behind the numbers a lot of suffering.
 I also see a lot of wasted money that could be put to good use in alleviating this and other sufferings instead of – pardon me – mainly throwing it away.